 Biography

 Dr Zili Li is an iCRAG Funded Investigator in the iCRAG Geohazards and Geotechnical Engineering research spoke.
 He graduated with a PhD in Geotechnical Engineering in 2015 from the University of Cambridge, UK.
-He has postdoctoral work experience in Colorado School of Mines, US and currently work as a permanent Lecturer in Geotechnical Engineering at University College Cork, Ireland.
-Dr Zili Li has been involved in a number of tunnelling and underground construction projects around the world including London Crossrail Paddington Station construction, New York Queens Bored Tunnel, CERN tunnel in Switzerland and etc. He has published more than 20 papers and delivered a number of international presentations, mainly on tunnelling and underground construction.
+He has postdoctoral work experience in Colorado School of Mines, US and currently work as a Senior Lecturer (Associate Professor) in Geotechnical Engineering at University College Cork, Ireland.
+Since his employment at UCC in 2016, he has secured €2+ million research grant as the PI, including prestigious SFI Frontiers for the Future Programme (€612.8k total budget) (top-tier independent research grant).
+He is the chair of ISMLG 2023 (the 4th International Symposium of Machine Learning and Big Data in Geoscience), 29th August to 1st September 2023, University College Cork, Ireland https://ismlg2023.com.

 Technical description